climindex/hydroclimsa/README.md

-# Web-based hydroclimate indices app to support decision-making for weather- and climate-sensitive activities in South Africa, with a focus on agriculture
+# Web-based hydrometeorological indices app to support decision-making for weather- and climate-sensitive activities in South Africa, with a focus on agriculture